Summary

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.

-In 2013, the applicant’s mother signed a Personal Directive that appointed her son Mr. Zahir Rana, the respondent, as her substitute decision maker.
+In 2013, the applicant’s mother signed a Personal Directive that appointed her son Mr. Zahir Rana, the respondent, as her substitute decision-maker.
 The applicant sought to challenge this decision and also sought to have visitation rights with his mother, whom he had not seen in many years.
 The applicant was also engaged in a long-running lawsuit against his mother over a promissory note he maintains that she signed to him in 2014.
 The applicant filed numerous statements of claim against various individuals with many interlocutory applications and appeals.
 The applicant was also declared a vexatious litigant.
 His applications for permission to appeal several orders were also dismissed.

 - Date modified: